zizisoft/gitlock/architecture.md

 message goes here
 ```

 Note: All files (including those unmodified) are listed.
 This tag message must end with a Unix newline character.
+In this example `message goes here` is the commit message, while the whole text is the tag message.

 Tag `gitlock-sha256-56aede86d0ad8e34e5b43e0d1efb75578c389e1514500baf8f9edd1ac35de402-001`
 -----------------------------------------------------------------------------------------